sagemathinc/cocalc-docker/docs/external-postgresql.md

 ##### Copy SSL Certificates*

-In order to make it a bit easier to manage file permissions, we'll copy our certificates into our container instead of using a [bind mount](https://docs.docker.com/storage/bind-mounts/):
+If you created SSL certificates earlier, we'll need to copy those files into our container; here, we simply copy them in via `docker cp` instead of using a [bind mount](https://docs.docker.com/storage/bind-mounts/) in order to ease file permissions
+management:

 ```sh
 ~ $ docker cp ~/cocalc-extdb/ssl postgres:/var/lib/postgresql/14/main/